Before you agree or commit to something in a mobile or online chat, know that it may be legally binding.

-The plaintiff was seeking payment of debt that may have been discharged in bankruptcy.
+The plaintiff was seeking payment of the debt that may have been discharged in bankruptcy.
 The defendant had acknowledged the debt and promised the plaintiff that he would pay in a WhatsApp conversation that took place after the bankruptcy.
 However, the defendant attempted to renege on the agreement by arguing that a WhatsApp chat is not enforceable because of the Statute of Frauds.

-The takeaway is that even an informal exchange on WhatsApp or other chat or messaging service may have serious legal consequences and even be considered a binding contract.
+The takeaway is that even an informal exchange on WhatsApp or other chat or messaging services may have serious legal consequences and even be considered a binding contract.
 Always use caution and foresight in business and personal conversations online and on your phone.

 Avrohom Gefen is a partner in VMM’s Commercial Litigation and Employment Law Practices.